 So when we were sent the invitation to bid from PROCON Inc. we did our due diligence by submitting samples and an estimate and kept our fingers crossed.
 The job came through and we did a little happy dance on the studio floor.

-Our recent project for Worcester AC Hotels features common areas that are strong, architectural and layered with a strong emphasis on local art.
+Our recent project for Worcester AC Hotels features common areas that are layered with a strong emphasis on local art.
 There is a masculine appeal with a rustic and elegant integrity.
-We developed this lime plaster finish to mirror this aesthetic with a taupe/brown Marmarino.
-It is particularly unique because of the depth of color and the graphite and bronze mix of metallic wax we custom made with acrylic medium.
+We developed this lime plaster finish to mirror this aesthetic with a taupe/brown Marmarino Plaster.

-Although authentic Stucco Veneziano has been an architectural finish of choice in Europe and the Middle East for centuries, we Americans have only come to love its many attributes in the past 3 decades.
-After being in business for 18 years we decided to take a course in lime plaster application.
-We quickly added it to our repertoire of surface designs.
-That was approximately 15 years ago (you do the math!).
-After earning a steady stream of work for Venetian Plaster we quickly realized that hospitality design would be the ideal venue for this branch of our business and to targeted our marketing in that direction.
+Although authentic Stucco Veneziano has been an architectural finish of choice in Europe and the Middle East for centuries, we Americans have only come to love its many attributes in the past three decades.
+We had been in business for roughly fifteen years before we caught the Venetian Plaster wave.
+We took a course in lime plaster application and quickly added it to our repertoire of surface designs.
+After earning a steady stream of work for Venetian Plaster we quickly realized that hospitality design would be the ideal venue for this branch of our business and targeted our marketing in that direction.

 In social media posts I often say, “Did we mention that we love our job?”
-And it is true, we do love it.
+It is true, we do love it.
 There is creativity in the hunt for work.
 Aiming for hospitality design commissions and getting them is practically thrilling.
-It may not be as satisfying as actually doing the job itself, but it’s pretty high up there.
 And playing a supporting role in the creation of a beautiful interior that will be enjoyed by thousands of guests is a great feeling.